sandraschi/database-operations-mcp/REPOSITORY_EXCELLENCE_ASSESSMENT.md

 # Database-Operations-MCP: Comprehensive Testing & Release Infrastructure Assessment

+> **⚠️ OUTDATED**: This document contains references to DXT packaging which has been replaced by MCPB packaging.
+The current MCPB packaging system is different from the DXT system described here.

 **Date**: 2025-09-07 18:15
 **Status**: EXCELLENT FOUNDATION - Repository in outstanding shape!
 **Project**: database-operations-mcp